Gaosihua/Pointer-Generator/README.md

 ## Point to Generator

+Only for tutorial.
 Using pytorch implementation of *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*

 ## Enabled
 ```